inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/index.md

 ## Breaking changes

-We use semantic versioning, and thus you **MUST** expect breaking changes between major versions (REST API, programmatic APIs, templates, data models etc).
+We use semantic versioning, and thus you **MUST** expect breaking changes between major versions (REST API, programmatic APIs, templates, data models etc.).
 We will document these breaking changes in the release notes, and do our best to provide automatic upgrades if possible.